 The Bush years, I suspect, will be studied by historians for a long time.
 It’s not that Bush was all that interesting.
 It’s that he and his band of neoconservative fanatics sent so many people into a permanent state of insanity.
 Most of the old paleos went nuts over the war mongering.
 Many eventually embraced the weird anti-Israel paranoia that used to be the private domain of the Lyndon LaRouche followers.
-The Left, of course, was taken over by the Cult of Modern Liberalism.
-I tend to think the collapse of the Old Right open the door for this new Rousseau-ist religion we call liberalism in America, but that’s a topic for another day.
+That’s not to say Israel is not trouble, it’s just that they are not the only trouble.

 Then you have the temporary poor.
 These are young people starting out and divorced mothers trying to bounce back.
 The former often made some poor early choices and are struggling to recover.
 They do and it builds character.
 The latter are women who end up divorced with kids and living in an apartment.
 Again, it is temporary.
 Eventually their salary rises and the kids move on or they find a new man.
 The thing with this group is they just don’t have money.
 That’s different than poverty, which has a behavior component.
 Give these people more money and they put it away for a rainy day.

 The final category of poor people are the imaginary ones.
 These are the poor the SWPL-types like Rod Dreher read about or see on TV.
 The imaginary poor are designed to elicit feelings of pity followed by an urge to “get involved.”
 The tale offered up by Linda Tirado, for example. hits all the current fads in SWPL-ville.
 She smokes and eats junk food.
 SWPL’s are big into self-denial.
 She prefers abortion to motherhood, but the closest abortion mill is too far away so she has kids she does not want.

 This weird form of Mercerism would be harmless if not for the fact public policy is all geared toward helping the imaginary and temporary poor.
 Rod Dreher spends hours coming up with ideas to do something about the imaginary poor.
 Democrats in Washington are always championing polices to help the temporary poor, but end up writing laws for the imaginary poor, cause that’s where the emotion lies.
 It is why Mao packed off the intellectuals for the rice paddy.